 Sunlight Requirements Full sun to part shade

-Moisture Requirements Moist to wet with up to 2" of water above rhizomes
+Moisture Requirements Moist to wet with up to 1-4 inches of water above rhizomes

-Bloom Mid April to Mid June, depending on zone
+Bloom Blooms early to late spring, depending on zone

-This beautiful Louisiana iris grows to 36" tall in full sun to part shade, in evenly moist, acidic soil.
+This beautiful Louisiana iris grows to 36 inches tall in full sun to part shade, in evenly moist, acidic soil.
 A lovely addition to your terrestrial garden or bog area of your pond.
 For your terrestrial garden, plant in soil that has been amended with compost with an inch of soil above the rhizomes in full sun to part shade.
 Keep soil evenly moist and water well during dry spells.
-Mulch Louisiana iris in the fall after the first frost to protect rhizomes from freeze damage and remove mulch in the spring.
+Mulch Louisiana iris in the fall, after the first frost to protect rhizomes from freeze damage and remove mulch in the spring.
 Divide rhizomes every 2 - 3 years or when necessary.
+Divide your lotus in late summer or early fall.
 When placing in the pond, may be planted in containers with holes, planting baskets or fabric planters and placed on shelves of the pond or used as a focal point, with a couple of inches of water above the rhizomes, in full sun to part shade.
-Fertilize all of your pond plants with Waterlily World Fertilizer Tabbs + Humates for vigorous growth and best bloom!
+Fertilize all of your pond plants with Waterlily World Fertilizer Tabs + Humates for vigorous growth and best bloom!